CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 2. With the talon you'd like to clear unpowered hold the B/C cal button and apply power.
 3. Once the talon leds flash green you can release the B/C cal button.
 4. The talon is no longer FRC locked.

+# Running Socket Can Example:
+1. Run Build.sh `./build.sh`.
+16. Run program `./bin/example`.
+17. You're now running Phoenix on a Jetson Nano.
+Confirm there are no error messages being sent to console output.
+18. If you get the error `SocketCan: No buffer space available`.
+19. Stop your Program with `Ctrl+z`.
+21. Restart your program with `./bin/example`.

 #### Errata: The wireless Logitech F710 is currently not supported on the Nvidia Jetson Nano due to a driver issue.